steffenmllr/docker-backup-postgresql-to-ftp/Readme.md

 ## docker-backup-postgresql-to-ftp

-    A docker image with the ruby backup gem that is used to backup a postgresql container, upload it to ftp and notify slack if it fails
+    A docker image with the ruby backup gem that is used to backup a postgresql container, upload it to ftp and notify slack if it fails.

 ##### Usage